-Gail was born in Vancouver, graduated from John Oliver High School, and received her Bachelor of Music Degree and Teacher Certification from UBC.
-She has specialized in music and the arts in the public school system for over 35 years, having taught everything from Kindergarten through to adult education.
+A Vancouver native, Gail MacDonald graduated from John Oliver High School and received her Bachelor of Music degree and Teacher Certification from UBC.
+She has been a Music and ELL Specialist Teacher for over 40 years, working with students ranging from Kindergarten to Adult Education.
+She now teaches part-time.

-As a chorister she has performed locally nationally and internationally.
-Gail is a former Director of the Burnaby District Children’s Choir.
-She retired just this year, 2016, after teaching Grades 8 to 12 English Language Learning and Music in Burnaby.
-She directs the Burnaby Retired Teacher’s Choir, “Andante”.
+As a chorister, Gail has performed locally, nationally, and internationally.
+She is a former Director of the Burnaby District Children’s Choir and currently directs Andante, the Burnaby Retired Teachers Choir.

 A member of the Maple Leaf Singers since 1998, Gail enjoys singing and accompanying our varied repertoire.
 In 2015, she received the Joyce O. Maguire Award from the BC Choral Federation for outstanding long-term service as a choral accompanist.